zbjornson/MYaml/README.md

 * *Mathematica* does not have distinct types corresponding to all of the YAML collection types (unordered vs. ordered maps, allowing vs. disallowing duplicates; sets vs. plain lists).
-All of the collections are imported as `List`s, and all `List`s are exported as `!!seq` (sequences).
+All of the collections are imported as `List`s, and (planned) all `List`s are exported as `!!seq` (sequences).

 ### Developer Notes

 The `YAML` directory is what gets copied to `$[User]BaseDirectory/SystemFiles/Formats`.
 All other files and folders are only needed for testing and building from source.
+After building, generate the yaml.jar file using mbuild.jardesc.

 ### Extension Detection